-In a rare display of bipartisanship, California governor Jerry Brown and former Governor Arnold Schwarzenegger sat side by side recently praising the state’s efforts to move the economy away from fossil fuels.
-Schwarzenegger said Washington DC should learn from California, where several Republicans joined with Brown and Democrats to extend the state’s landmark climate law.
+Brown has continued to champion Schwarzenegger’s environmental laws, and in a rare display of bipartisanship, the two sat side by side recently praising the state’s efforts to move the economy away from fossil fuels, just before Brown signed legislation to extend the state’s cap-and-trade program.

 But not everyone is happy with Brown’s methods.
 Parin Shah is with the Asian Pacific Environmental Network, which works with underserved communities.
 He calls cap-and-trade “a bit of a circus side show.

 “You know, it catches a lot of attention, it’s kind of interesting,” Shah observes.
 “It’s where the money is.”